 “It’s nothing,” she said, a coy look in her eyes as she returned his gaze.

-As she turned the gun on her date, he made a desperate lunge backwards towards the weapons of his now dead entourage, but his chair had been precisely positioned to prevent that.
-Instead of a clear path, he toppled over his chair into the next table.
-To quick pops of her silenced pistol sliced through the tendons in his shoulders and he sagged forward on his knees, arms helpless.
+As she turned the gun on her date, he made a desperate lunge backwards towards the weapons of his dead entourage, but his chair had been precisely positioned to prevent that.
+Instead of a clear path, he toppled over the furniture into the next table.
+He twisted, desperately crawling toward the weapons only feet away.
+Two quick pops of her silenced pistol sliced through the tendons in his shoulders and he sagged forward on his knees, arms helpless.
 Her last shot went straight through the back of his head, execution style for the coward he was.

 She handed the weapon back to the man she had taken it from; he simply nodded and smiled as he wiped it down and placed it in the hand of her now dead dinner guest.
 As she regarded the the dead man on the floor, she felt no remorse, no sadness.
 The only thing she could feel was pride, the words from the fortune cookie paper scrolling through her mind on an endless track, as they had for her entire life.

 “Long live the Second Revolution.
 Long live the Liberated States of America.”